matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 # Matomo's Asset Pipeline

 This page contains an in-depth description of every part of Matomo's asset pipeline.
 It describes how Matomo processes and serves the
-JavaScript files and LESS files, plugin developers create.
+JavaScript files and LESS files that plugin developers create.

 ## Types of Processed Assets